 The process of negotiation is undertaken when people have to come together to either settle differences or come to an agreement.
-The art of negotiation is crucial in business as well as in professional spaces and even overall in life.
+The art of negotiation is crucial in business as well as in professional spaces in life overall and it taps into our inner leadership skills that we often overlook due to fear or doubt.
 Quite often negotiations in business or work revolve around money and with the right tactics they should not involve conflict or misunderstandings.
 When you learn to negotiate effectively you can get exactly what you want without feeling like you have been taken for granted of and the other party can hopefully recognise your value throughout the process.
 In this video I go through some of the key things to remember when you’re negotiating anything from a project fee to a pay rise.

 Key things to remember when it comes to negotiating: